What is bursitis?

-A bursa is a fluid-filled sac that cushions an area of friction between tissues, such as tendon and bone.
-Bursae reduce friction between moving parts of the body, such as in the shoulder, elbow, hip, knee, and heel.
+A bursa is a fluid-filled sac that cushions an area of friction between tissues, such as tendons and bones.
+Bursae reduce friction between moving parts of the body, such as around the joints of the shoulder, elbow, hip, knee, and adjacent to the Achilles tendon in the heel.

 The number varies, but most people have about 160 bursae throughout the body.
 Bursae are lined with special cells, called synovial cells, which secrete a fluid rich in collagen and proteins.
 This synovial fluid acts as a lubricant when parts of the body move.
 Inflammation of a bursa is referred to as bursitis.

-The most common causes of bursitis are repetitive motions (for example, repeated throwing of a ball), trauma (extensive kneeling), infection, and preexisting rheumatoid conditions.
+The three most common causes of bursitis are repetitive motions (for example, repeated throwing of a ball), trauma (extensive kneeling or hitting your knee on a table), infection, and preexisting rheumatoid conditions.

 Trauma causes inflammatory bursitis from repetitive injury or direct impact.

 - Chronic bursitis: The most common cause of chronic bursitis is minor trauma that may occur to the shoulder (subdeltoid) bursa from repetitive motion, for example, throwing a baseball.
 Another example is prepatellar bursitis (in front of the knee) from prolonged or repetitive kneeling on a hard surface to scrub a floor or lay carpet.

 - Acute bursitis: A direct blow (let's say you accidentally bang your knee into a table) can cause blood to leak into the bursa.
 This causes inflammation with pain as well as swelling.